- Describe the assumptions of the psychodynamic perspective on personality development, including the id, ego, and superego

 Freud believed that personality develops during early childhood: Childhood experiences shape our personalities as well as our behavior as adults.
 He asserted that we develop via a series of stages during childhood.
 Each of us must pass through these childhood stages, and if we do not have the proper nurturing and parenting during a stage, we will be stuck, or fixated, in that stage, even as adults.

 In each psychosexual stage of development, the child’s pleasure-seeking urges, coming from the id, are focused on a different area of the body, called an erogenous zone.
-The stages are oral, anal, phallic, latency, and genital ([link]).
+The stages are oral, anal, phallic, latency, and genital (Table 1).

 Freud’s psychosexual development theory is quite controversial.
 To understand the origins of the theory, it is helpful to be familiar with the political, social, and cultural influences of Freud’s day in Vienna at the turn of the 20th century.
 During this era, a climate of sexual repression, combined with limited understanding and education surrounding human sexuality, heavily influenced Freud’s perspective.
 Given that sex was a taboo topic, Freud assumed that negative emotional states (neuroses) stemmed from suppression of unconscious sexual and aggressive urges.
 For Freud, his own recollections and interpretations of patients’ experiences and dreams were sufficient proof that psychosexual stages were universal events in early childhood.